I Was Injured in A Car Accident Where The Other Driver Admit Fault At the Scene, But is Now Lying! What Next?

-A car accident in the Atlanta, Georgia, area can be distressing enough.
-But when the collision resulted from another driver’s negligence, and that driver is lying about what happened, the situation can go from bad to worse.
-Determining fault in an auto accident can be complicated, and it is essential to take steps to ensure that your point of view is heard.
+Being injured in a car accident in the Atlanta, Georgia, area can be distressing enough.
+But when the other driver admitted fault to you or the police officer at the scene, and that driver is now lying about what happened, the situation can get confusing.
+And when you are injured in a car accident, it is essential to take steps to ensure that your point of view is heard.

-At the law offices of Millar & Mixon, LLC, we have years of experience handling car accident lawsuits in which there are conflicting stories between drivers.
+At The Millar Law Firm, we have years of experience handling car accident claims in which there are conflicting stories between drivers.
 When another driver is lying about the series of events that resulted in a traffic collision, an experienced car accident lawyer in Atlanta can help.
 We know how important it is to prove that the other driver was at fault, and we will do everything in our power to help you prove your side of the story.

 Reasons Why an At-Fault Driver Would Lie